citp/privacy-policy-historical/p/pp/ppl/pplelectric.com.md

 Any modifications to this Privacy Notice will be posted in this space, and are effective when posted.
 Continued use of the Site after the Notice is modified constitutes acceptance of the changes.
 In some cases (for example, if we significantly expand our use or sharing of your Personal Information), we may also tell you about changes by additional means, such as by sending an e-mail to the e-mail address we have on file for you.
 In some cases, we may request your consent to the changes.

-Last modified: March 20, 2014.
+Last modified: April 20, 2015.

 **Questions**

 PPL welcomes questions or comments Users may have regarding this Privacy Notice or the use of your Personal Information.
 Please send any questions or comments to PPL, attention: Internet/Privacy Notice, GENTW5, 2 N. Ninth St., Allentown, Pa., 18101, call 610-774-6494, or send an email to [privacynotice@pplweb.com](mailto:privacynotice@pplweb.com).

-**Privacy Notice updated March 2014.**
+**Privacy Notice updated April 2015.**